 If a patient doesn’t feel comfortable with a doctor or wants to seek a second opinion about their care, they have the right to do so.

-Learn what’s new in ovarian cancer research, treatment, and survivorship, as presented at the latest annual meeting of the Society of Gynecologic Oncology.
+Learn what’s new in ovarian cancer research, treatment, and survivorship, as presented at our latest Ovarian Cancer National Conference.

 Gynecologic Oncologists and Treatment